ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

   * - High Intensity
     - 51.25%

-Example of Implementation for a Single Simulant:
+.. list-table:: Example Implementation for Simulants
+  :widths: 10 10 5 5 5 10
+  :header-rows: 1

+  * - Simulant
-- Raw LDL-C value from GBD is 2
+    - Raw LDL-C (from GBD)
+    - Treatment?
+    - Type of treatment?
+    - Adherent?
+    - Untreated LDL-C
+  * - 1
+    - 2
-- Assigned to treatment
+    - Yes
-- Assigned to medium intensity statin
+    - Medium Intensity
-- Is adherent
+    - Adherent
-New "Untreated" LDL-C = Raw LDL-C * (1.362) = 2 * 1.362 = 2.724
+    - 2 * 1.362 = 2.724
+  * - 2
+    - 1.9
+    - No
+    - N/A
+    - N/A
+    - 1.9
+  * - 3
+    - 2.3
+    - Yes
+    - High Intensity
+    - Not adherent
+    - 2.3 (does not change due to nonadherence)

 As simulants move age categories and change LDL-C, the **same percent increase in LDL-C** from initialization will be applied.
 For the example above, if this simulant above ages into a new category and their raw LDL-C